“I have tried to channel

 It is really hard to write a page about yourself.
 I’ve sat here for quite a while, fingers poised over the key board, thinking about how to describe me, Emma Jane, who I am, my life, and everything in between.

 I am a mother to two beautiful daughters that fill my life with fun, chatter, vibrancy and surprises.
-My passion is to improve support for women and their families that have experienced birth trauma, had a premature baby and the difficult journey of neonatal.
+My passion is to improve support for women and their families that have experienced birth trauma, perinatal mental health issues, had a premature baby and the difficult journey of neonatal.

 I am a postnatal doula.
-I am also privileged to work for the NHS in the Health in Pregnancy Service supporting women in pregnancy and beyond with their general health and wellbeing but also their emotional health.
+I am also privileged to work for the NHS in the Health in Pregnancy Service supporting women in pregnancy and beyond with their general health and wellbeing, but also their emotional/mental health.
 I support perinatal mental health services, both nationally and locally making sure that there is awareness of how birth trauma impacts on maternal emotional wellbeing.

 My greatest desire is to improve the culture of birth.